KxSystems/kdbai-samples/KDB.AI_course/notebook_references.md

 ## Maintenance Notes

 - This file should be updated whenever notebooks are added, removed, or relocated within the course or the main repository.
-- Ensure all relative paths are correct and functional.